-Crocuses are some of the first flowers to poke their heads through the soil in the early spring, sometimes popping up even through snow.
+Crocuses are some of the first flowers to poke their heads through the soil in early spring, sometimes popping up even through snow.
 Propagating crocus bulbs from division is a simple and easy method of multiplying these enchanting flowers.

 Information About Crocus Bulbs